Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 Understanding the distinction between Sales objectives and Sales targets could be the missing piece in your revenue puzzle.
 By clarifying these concepts, you'll learn how to set realistic benchmarks, motivate your team and align your activities with your company's vision.

-What Is a Sales target?
+What is a sales target?

 A Sales target is a specific, quantitative benchmark that a salesperson or team must reach within a defined period (monthly, quarterly, or annually).
 Common examples include: